alle0017/sticker/README.md

 # sticker 🦙
-Simple html compiler for component syntax.
-Simple static html generation. i suggest to use "inline html" on vscode as extension to improve dev experience.
+Simple html template engine for component syntax and web-component library not based on jsx. i suggest to use "inline html" on vscode as extension to improve dev experience.

+# WHY STICKER?

+Sticker is simple, fast and lightweight library that can be used to access browser-builtin functions to a lower level than other frameworks.
+More than that, the sticker template engine enable no javascript site creation with more readable source code.
+Another cool feature of sticker is that is all open source, so you can easily read all the code and use it for whatever you like.

 ## BASIC USAGE